DylanMeeus/springboot_jwt_blog/_posts/2015-12-15-create-a-desktop-app-with-angular-2-and-electron.markdown

 ![image-size-calculator app angular2 electron](https://cdn.auth0.com/blog/angular2-electron/angular2-electron-1.png)

 Yikes, that was a lot of boilerplate needed just to set things up!
 It's worth noting that a lot of this was just to set up Angular 2 and wasn't because of Electron specifically.
-If we were using a simpler framework (ie: no TypeScript) or just plain JavaScript, then we wouldn't have needed as much boilerplate.
+If we were using a simpler framework (e.g., no TypeScript) or just plain JavaScript, then we wouldn't have needed as much boilerplate.
 The good news is that all we need to worry about now is the actual Angular 2 code.
 It's time to start building the app just as we would if it were on the web!

 ## Creating the Image Uploader

 Our simple app will let users drop images in so that they can find out their sizes.
 Why wouldn't they just check the image's properties?
 Good point.
-However, this app will give us a chance to see how Electron adapts web API's for the desktop.
+However, this app will give us a chance to see how Electron adapts web APIs for the desktop.

 Let's create the dropzone first.
 We'll do all of our Angular 2 work in one top-level component.